radiantlogic-v8/documentation-new/documentation/context-builder-guide/view-designer.md

 #### Building Virtual Views from SCIMv2 Backends

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE – Do not use attribute mappings, computed attributes, or joins directly on the virtual view from the SCIM backend.
+>Do not use attribute mappings, computed attributes, or joins directly on the virtual view from the SCIM backend.
 Create a basic view with no attribute mappings, computed attributes or joins and then define the view with persistent cache.
 Initialize the persistent cache and then use Schema Manager and View Designer to point to the cached naming context in the RadiantOne namespace as an [LDAP backend](schema-manager.md#ldap-accessible-backend).
-Define the attribute mappings, computed attributes and joins on this virtual view.**
+Define the attribute mappings, computed attributes and joins on this virtual view.

 It is assumed that the SCIMv2 schema has already been extracted.
 If you need help with this process, please see [Schema Manager](03-schema-manager.md#ldap-accessible-backend) on the Schema Manager.
 The steps below describe the basic of creating a virtual view from a SCIMv2 backend.

 1. On the View Designer tab, click ![new view definition ](Media/Imagenewviewdefinition.jpg) and enter a virtual view name.
 If a view with the same name already exists, it is overwritten.

 2. Click Select to choose the schema.
 On the Custom Schemas tab, select the schema file and click OK.
 Click OK again.
-3. Select the top label in the view definition and click the New Label button on the right.
+3. Select the top label in the view definition and click New Label on the right.
 4. Enter a name (e.g. ou=Users) and click OK.
 5. Select the top label in the view definition and click the New Label button on the right.
 6. Enter a name (e.g. ou=Accounts) and click OK.
-7. Select one of the labels in the view definition (e.g. ou=Users) and click the New Content button on the right.
+7. Select one of the labels in the view definition (e.g. ou=Users) and click New Content on the right.
 8. Select an object from the schema to populate this node (e.g.Users) and click OK.
 9. With this new content node selected, select the Node Properties > Attributes sub-tab.
 10. Use the ![right arrow ](Media/ImageRightArrow.jpg) button to define some attributes in the virtual view.
-11. Select one of the labels in the view definition (e.g. ou=Accounts) and click the New Content button on the right.
+11. Select one of the labels in the view definition (e.g. ou=Accounts) and click New Content on the right.
 12. Select an object from the schema to populate this node (e.g. Accounts) and click OK.
 13. With this new content node selected, select the Node Properties > Attributes sub-tab.
 14. Use the ![right arrow ](Media/ImageRightArrow.jpg) button to define some attributes in the virtual view.